Saunders-Roe Princess: Proposals for reuse

-In 1958, information on the Princess was shared with the United States Navy, who were at the time examining the possibility of converting the three stored aircraft to make use of nuclear power.
-This interest resulted in a delegation from Saro being dispatched to the US for the purpose of discuss a sale of the preserved Princesses.
-However, this interest ultimately amounted to nothing.
+In 1958, information on the Princess was shared with the United States Navy, which was at the time examining the possibility of converting the three stored aircraft to make use of nuclear power.
+This interest resulted in a delegation from Saro being dispatched to the US to discuss a sale of the preserved Princesses, but this interest ultimately amounted to nothing.

+In 1964, the three Princesses were all purchased by Eoin Mekie on behalf of Aero Spacelines, which planned to use them as heavy-duty freight aircraft for transporting Saturn V rocket components for NASA.
+When the cocooning was removed, they were found to be badly corroded (the contract for maintenance and inspection of the stored aircraft had been allowed to lapse, which resulted in the airframes deteriorating rapidly), and all three Princesses were broken up by 1967.

 In the wake of the success of his Pregnant Guppy, constructor Jack Conroy discussed his concepts for other outsize transports with Air Progress in their publication, World's Greatest Aircraft (Petersen Publications, 1973).
-Conroy considered the creation of an outsize transport from the Princess to have been basically feasible, in that it shares a sectional 'double-bubble' fuselage construction similar to that of the Boeing Model 377 Stratocruiser, on which the Guppies were based.
-The reason for considering producing such an aircraft was the desire of NASA to possess a means of transporting first stage of the Saturn V rocket by air, if this were possible, to Cape Canaveral; the ability for the aircraft to conduct a water landing would also be advantageous for proximity landing at sea, or on nearby lakes in Florida.
+Conroy considered the creation of an outsize transport from the Princess to have been basically feasible, in that it shares a sectional double-bubble fuselage construction similar to that of the Boeing 377 Stratocruiser, on which the Guppies were based.
+The reason for considering producing such an aircraft was the desire of NASA to possess a means of transporting the first stage of the Saturn V rocket by air, if this were possible, to Cape Canaveral; the ability for the aircraft to conduct a water landing would also be advantageous for proximity landing at sea, or on nearby lakes in Florida.
 Ultimately, this plan was deemed to be impractical, though the existing Guppies continued to function throughout the Apollo program as efficient air transport of the outsize hardware used in these missions.
 Conroy quipped that the British were "offended when we named our aircraft 'The Pregnant Guppy'.
 Man, can you imagine what they would have said if we produced 'The Pregnant Princess' !"

+They were the last fixed-wing commercial aircraft produced by Saunders-Roe.
+The company constructed one more fixed-wing design, the Saunders-Roe SR.53 mixed-power (rocket and turbojet) fighter design; aside from that venture, the company primarily concentrated its efforts on helicopters and hovercraft after this point.